mqrieck/tetrahedron_test.cpp/README.md

 # tetrahedron_test.cpp
 Test code for my tetrahedron and toroid paper

+Question: Given a fixed (acute) triangle in space, when you view its vertices from another point in space, what constraints exist among the angles between the the rays from the viewing point to the vertices?

 The programs tetrahedon_test.cpp and dynamic_test_tetrahedron.cpp test my claims made in a (yet-to-be-published) research paper dealing with the construction of a tetrahedron based on a given acute triangle ABC (as a face).
 The possible interior angles (alpha, beta, gamma) at the new vertex P are restricted in various ways, by a system of (conditional) inequalities.
 See the